GerHobbelt/owemdjee/README.md

 - **pixman** [📁](./pixman) [🌐](https://github.com/GerHobbelt/pixman) -- a library that provides low-level pixel manipulation features such as image compositing and trapezoid rasterization.
 - **rotate_detection** [📁](./rotate_detection) [🌐](https://github.com/GerHobbelt/rotate_detection) -- angle rotation detection on scanned documents.
 Designed for embedding in systems using tesseract OCR.
 The detection algorithm based on [Rényi entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).
 - **scantailor** [📁](./scantailor) [🌐](https://github.com/GerHobbelt/scantailor-advanced) -- [scantailor_advanced](https://github.com/4lex4/scantailor-advanced) is the [ScanTailor](https://github.com/scantailor/scantailor) version that merges the features of the *ScanTailor Featured* and *ScanTailor Enhanced* versions, brings new ones and fixes.
 ScanTailor is an interactive post-processing tool for scanned pages.
 It performs operations such as page splitting, deskewing, adding/removing borders, selecting content, ... and many others.
+- **simd-imgproc** [📁](./simd-imgproc) [🌐](https://github.com/GerHobbelt/Simd) --   The Simd Library is an image processing and machine learning library designed for C and C++ programmers.
+It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection, object detection (HAAR and LBP classifier cascades) and classification, neural network.

+  The algorithms are optimized, using different SIMD CPU extensions where available.
+The library supports following CPU extensions: SSE, AVX, AVX-512 and AMX for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC (big-endian), NEON for ARM.

 - **tesslinesplit** [📁](./tesslinesplit) [🌐](https://github.com/GerHobbelt/tesslinesplit) -- a standalone program for using Tesseract's line segmentation algorithm to split up document images.
 - **twain_library** [📁](./twain_library) [🌐](https://github.com/GerHobbelt/twain_library) -- the DTWAIN Library, **Version 5.x**, from Dynarithmic Software.
 DTWAIN is an open source programmer's library that will allow applications to acquire images from TWAIN-enabled devices using a simple Application Programmer's Interface (API).
 - **unpaper** [📁](./unpaper) [🌐](https://github.com/GerHobbelt/unpaper) -- a post-processing tool for scanned sheets of paper, especially for book pages that have been scanned from previously created photocopies.
 The main purpose is to make scanned book pages better readable on screen after conversion to PDF.
 The program also tries to detect misaligned centering and rotation of ages and will automatically straighten each page by rotating it to the correct angle (a.k.a. deskewing).